BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

    <p align="center">
    <img src="images/omg_download.png">
    </p>
-   - Note for Safari users: There is a known issue with Safari and the tools used to create this button.
-Clicking the button in Sarafi DOES NOT WORK.
-Please use an alternate browser (Chrome or Firefox) to perform the Bulk Download function.
    - This will provide a summary of the processs, and present a Download Zip button.
 Clicking this button will generate a zip folder with the files you need to download the data.
    - It DOES NOT download the data directly.
    - Download and decompress this folder